 Logo BET BETTER PRO TERMINAL

-NHL Betting Protocol v2.0
+NHL Betting Guide v2.0

 What is NHL Betting?

 Wagering on hockey outcomes defined by high variance, goalie performance, and special teams (Power Plays).
+Value comes from estimating win probability accurately and finding markets where the bookmaker is mispriced.

 Primary Markets

-Puck Line: -1.5 goal spread.
+Puck Line: ±1.5 goal spread.

 Key Strategy